tetheredlab/site/about.md

 Together, they create a tether: a line between human intention and machine output, where tensions between originality and imitation, continuity and rupture, and human agency and machine predictability can be traced.

 *Tethered Lab is not about prediction or certainty.
 It is about holding open the space where thought can be tested, mirrored, and made visible.*

+<small><sub>This project is curated and documented by Brook Shiferaw, a cognitive scientist exploring the intersections of human factors and AI.</sub></small>